40 African Civet Facts: Body Features, Life, and Behavior

-15. African civets have perineal glands located near their anus.
+23. African civets have perineal glands located near their anus.
 The glands release an oily and odoriferous secretion known as musk or civet.

-16. The males release more musk than the females.
+24. The males release more musk than the females.
 The musk is used to transmit a message, as described above.

-17. Unfortunately, humans have found a use for civet musk.
+25. Unfortunately, humans have found a use for civet musk.
 Though its smell is unpleasant when it's released from the perineal glands, it's attractive when the musk is diluted.
 This has led to its use in the perfume industry.

-18. The civet may also have scent glands in its neck.
+26. The civet may also have scent glands in its neck.
 As can be seen in the two videos above, it often rubs its neck enthusiastically against items that it encounters.

 Human Use of Civet Musk

-20. Artificial forms of civetone are now available.
-Sadly, the natural product is still preferred by some commercial companies.
-It's important to check the ingredients in perfume.
-Technically, a product containing civet musk or civetone can still be called "natural".
+29. It's important to check the ingredients in perfume.
+The term "natural ingredients" on a product label may sound nice.
+Technically, a product containing civet musk or civetone can be called "natural", however.

-21. The animals in civet farms (which are generally males) are typically kept in small cages not much bigger than their body.
+30. The animals in civet farms (which are generally males) are typically kept in small cages not much bigger than their body.
 This enables their perineal glands to be easily reached and musk to be removed by scraping a gland, which is almost certainly a painful process.
 The inhumane treatment of the animals is of great concern to some people.

-22. Though it's tempting to support the idea of making civet farms illegal, some people are trying a different approach due to the economic importance of the farms.
+31. Though it's tempting to support the idea of making civet farms illegal, some people are trying a different approach due to the economic importance of the farms.
 They want to find ways to make the process more humane.

-23. One researcher has made a potentially helpful discovery.
+32. One researcher has made a potentially helpful discovery.
 If metal bars of a specific size are placed in a civet's enclosure, the animal will rub its perineal glands over them, depositing musk.
 The musk can then be collected.
 Other researchers have suggested harvesting musk from places where civets often deposit the secretion.

-24. In captivity, the female is reproductively mature at around the age of one.
+33. In captivity, the female is reproductively mature at around the age of one.
 It's unknown whether this age is the same in the wild.
 Facts about reproduction have been discovered by observing captive animals.

-25. The male reaches maturity two to three months before the female.
+34. The male reaches maturity two to three months before the female.

-26. The females are polyestrous, which means they can have more than one litter in a year.
+35. The females are polyestrous, which means they can have more than one litter in a year.
 A female may give birth to two to three litters in the same year.

-27. Gestation lasts for sixty to seventy days.
+36. Gestation lasts for sixty to seventy days.

-29. The cubs feed entirely on their mother's milk for four to six weeks.
+39. The cubs feed entirely on their mother's milk for four to six weeks.
 They are fully weaned at around fourteen to sixteen weeks of age.

-30. African civets can live for fifteen to twenty years in captivity.
+40. African civets can live for fifteen to twenty years in captivity.
 Some reports say they can live as long as twenty-eight years.